nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * The result of the command execution is encapsulated as a `CommandResult` object which is passed back to **`UI`**.

 * In some Parser classes such as FindCommandParser, due to the huge amount of search parameters supported by ezDo's power search function (see `Find` in UserGuide), a `SearchParameter` Object is created with the Builder pattern to contain all the search parameters.
-This allows future developers to introduce more parameters by changing the `SearchParameter` Class instead of changing the `Model Interface` and methods in `ModelManager`.
+This allows future developers to introduce more parameters by changing the `SearchParameter` Class instead of changing the `Model` Interface and methods in `ModelManager` Class.

 <br>